Kinto/kinto/cliquet_docs/reference/resource.rst

 Relationships
 -------------

-With the default model and storage backend, *Cliquet* does not support complex relations.
+With the default model and storage backend, *Kinto-Core* does not support complex relations.

 However, it is possible to plug a custom :ref:`model class <resource-model>`,